Fire & Damnation

 Fire & Damnation is the third studio album by the German thrash metal band Exumer.
-It was released 25 years after the band's previous album, Rising from the Sea (1987), on 6 April 2012 through Metal Blade Records.
+It was released 25 years after the band's previous album, Rising from the Sea (1987), on 6 April 2012 in Europe and 10 April in North America, through Metal Blade Records.

 The album was engineered and produced by Waldemar Sorychta.
 Drums were recorded at Waldstreetsound Studio in Dortmund, all guitars and vocals were recorded at Sonarklang Studio in Haltern.
 Fire & Damnation was mixed by Sorychta and Dennis Koehne at Flying Pigs Studio in Schwerte.

 The album features a re-recording of "Fallen Saint" from Possessed by Fire (1987).